esp32peacock/Esp32Peacock_PLUS/README.md

 # Esp32Peacock_PLUS
 # non computer Python coding system
-Project ESP32Peacock_PLUS is extend version development kit for Micropython on ESP32.
+Project ESP32Peacock_PLUS is extended version of the development kit for Micropython on ESP32.
 It allows for users to write code through the webserver on the ESP board.

 It is a binary one time upload type that allows for writing MicroPython code through the web without using USB connections.
 In addition, the display for terminal print and error code can be shown on the web as well.